JRCSTU/jrcstu-forge/conda/README.md

+# Instructions and remarks for conda recipes & conda constructor

-# Recipes for co2mpas-dependencies with missing packages
+## Recipes for co2mpas-dependencies with missing packages

-## Instructions
+### Instructions
 Ensure that conda is latest, and that *base* env has `conda-build` & `conda-verify` (suggested  by conda-build warn).